 Volunteer Consultants are given the unique chance to:

-- contribute their skills to help change the lives of those living in poverty
+- Contribute their skills to help change the lives of those living in poverty

-- experience the field of international development firsthand
+- Experience the field of international development firsthand

-- build new skills in a cross-cultural and entrepreneurial environment
+- Build new skills in a cross-cultural and entrepreneurial environment

 What We're Looking For

-Volunteer Consultants have proven business skills, abilities and experiences that will be of value to our teams, clients and partners on the ground.
-Desired skills depend on the project but most often include industry analysis, business plan development, financial modeling, operations, organizational development, marketing strategy and stakeholder management.
+Volunteer Consultants have proven business skills that will be of value to our teams and partners on the ground.
+Desired skills often include industry analysis, business plan development, financial modeling, operations, organizational development, marketing strategy and stakeholder management.
 Volunteer Consultants have a minimum of two years of full-time work experience, typically, though not exclusively, in management consulting, financial services or corporate strategy and demonstrate a high degree of enthusiasm, flexibility and strong communication skills.
 They can work comfortably in unfamiliar, sometimes challenging environments.

 We welcome applications on a rolling basis.
 The process for becoming a Volunteer Consultant is highly selective.
-The Volunteer Consultant Program seeks to align candidate skills and interests with project requirements.
-We interview applicants in our candidate database as new opportunities emerge.
-Individual preferences on location and project type are taken into account; however, offers to join TechnoServe are ultimately subject to project needs at the time of application.
-Please note that some positions require business proficiency in French or Spanish.
+The Volunteer Consultant Program aligns candidate skills and interests with project requirements, and applicants are interviewed as new opportunities emerge.
+While individual preferences are taken into account, offers to join TechnoServe are subject to project needs at the time of application.
+Please note that some positions require proficiency in French or Spanish.